clamsproject/aapb-annotations/README.md

 > Directionality definitions help frame the boundaries meant by annotated times.
 > The fields in the gold datasets should be standardized.

+Please see the [Repository-level Conventions file](repository_level_conventions.md) for more on standardizations and conventions.

 ## List of Current Projects/Subdirectories

-_This section is currently manually updated and may be incomplete.
-It contains information up to the readme's editing date._
+_This section is manually updated and may be incomplete._

-* (`batches`)
 * `january-slates` - slates are actual visible frames within the video media that contain the metadata and other identifying information of that video.
     * eg. program name, director, producer, etc.
     * Project done in January.
 This is an outdated naming convention.

 * `newshour-chyron` - drawn from the [NewsHour](https://americanarchive.org/special_collections/newshour) TV broadcast,
 this project annotates text appearing on screen, usually above or below the main action saying things such as "Breaking News", "Joan, author".

 * `newshour-namedentity` - from NewsHour.
 This project annotated [named entities](https://www.techtarget.com/searchbusinessanalytics/definition/named-entity#:~:text=In%20data%20mining%2C%20a%20named,phone%20numbers%2C%20companies%20and%20addresses.) found within the video _transcript_ along with which characters denoted that named entity and its type (see `newshour-namedentity/{guidelines,readme}.md`).

 * `newshour-namedentity-wikipedialink` - from NewsHour.
 This project used the previous project's dataset and added an extra label of which wikimedia link referred to the named entity annotated, eg. https://www.wikidata.org/wiki/Q931148.

 * `newshour-transcript` - from NewsHour.
 This project found the start and end times for 10 tokens of closed captioning at a time from the transcript to the video.

 * `role-filler-binding` - This project uses the [role filler binding](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8019313/#:~:text=These%20structures%20can,understand%20new%20situations.) linguistic theory to attempt to extract and organize Optical Character Recognized (OCR) text into a structured and readable set of metadata pairs.
 The pairs are usually a role of a production-collaborator or role of a person-within-the-video... and the named, capitalized person name that fills that role.

 * `scene-recogntion` - This project builds the dataset meant to train ML models to recognize scenes/frames/timeframes that interest GBH/AAPB/CLAMS for extracting metadata such as slates, chyrons, credits, important-people-being-interviewed.
 This is a combined effort to recognize these kinds of frames and find the timeframes where they exist in aggregate, drawing upon findings in previous projects.

 ## Issue Tracking and Conversation Archive